dadhi/DryIoc/BREAKING.md

 41. Obsoleting `WithDefaultReuseInsteadOfTransient` replaced by `WithDefaultReuse`
 42. Changed RegisterDelegate to accept Func{IResolverContext, object} instead of Func{IResolver, object}
 43. Obsoleting `WithAutoFallbackResolution` replaced by `WithAutoFallbackDynamicRegistration`
 44. Moved `IContainer.With..` methods to `ContainerTools` extension methods
+45. Obsoleting AutoFallback and ConcreteType resolution rules
+46. Changed `PropertiesAndFields.All` to include `withBase` parameter